hzlmy2002/konla/webReport/webReport/content/en/docs/appendices/dev_blog.md

 ---

 ### Development Blog
 Our development blog was recently incorporated to this website.
-Just click **Blog** on the top navigation bar OR click here [here](https://students.cs.ucl.ac.uk/2021/group6/blog/)
+Just click **Blog** on the top navigation bar OR click [here](https://students.cs.ucl.ac.uk/2021/group6/blog/).